islamicoccult/islamicoccult.github.io/_posts/2022-03-04-fien_de_block.md

 In the second text 'al-Durr al-Maṭlūb fi-Sirr al-Ghālib wa-l-Maghlūb', of which we have both scholars' manuscripts, al-Ḥamzāwī and Ibn Timurbāy discuss the alphanumerical method of 'al-Ghālib wa-l-Maghlūb' or 'the victor and the vanquished'.[^13] The terminology of the victor and the vanquished echoes the pseudo-Aristotelian work of the "*Sirr al-Asrār"* ("*Secret of Secrets*") in which Aristotle explains to Alexander the Great how one can determine '*the victor'* (*al-ghālib*) and '*the vanquished'* (*al-maghlūb*) in a battle or conflict based on an analysis of the letters of the names of the leaders of the parties in battle.[^14] This text is not a copy of the work, but applies the technique, again, to a wide range of battles in the Syrian frontier zone.
 The authors mention twenty-one examples in this text, of which the last one coincides with the battle in Adana that is discussed above.
 As I mentioned, this battle ended with the victory of the army of the sultanate of Cairo.
 In this text, we find a general rule or explanation for Ibn Timurbāy's statement that Aḥmad Ibn Hersek was a winner or *ghālib* according to his *ism*.
 The text says:

-> 'If you want to arrive at knowledge of the name of the victor and the
+> If you want to arrive at knowledge of the name of the victor and the
 > vanquished, so that the latent secret of God in the hidden \[side of\]
 > things (*sirr al-Lāh al-kāmin fī-l ghuyūb*) will be revealed to you,
 > then calculate the name of the parties involved in battle according to